Slow approvals put India's drug trials industry at risk

 "I think the intention is right but the implementation is so slow, that it's hampering in the near term," said Nilesh Gupta, Lupin's group president.
 "For NCEs in particular in India, the process is extremely long."

-ECCRO, a contract research organization that focuses on India, sees global drugmakers turning to Russia and Brazil for their trials as they struggle to get approval in India.
+ECCRO, a contract research organisation that focuses on India, sees global drugmakers turning to Russia and Brazil for their trials as they struggle to get approval in India.

 INDUSTRY "AT RISK"